Easiest Pie Crust Ever--gluten-free and vegan options

 A klutzy pie-lover's dream :-).

 Joy of Cooking explains that flaky pastry depends upon developing the gluten in an expert fashion.
 (I guess I am not an expert.)
 Anyway, pressing the crust doesn’t develop the gluten.
 The crust will be crumbly–not flaky–but that’s OK with me.

 1. Of course, pre-baked with a wash on top of the crust is best, but when I’m in a rush (like all the time) I do none of it and just deal with things not being perfect.
 Our last pumpkin pie crust didn’t stick to the pie plate much at all even without pre-baking.

-3. Though this crust doesn’t easily lend itself to making the top of a double crust pie, or a lattice-top (though you could try and it might work kind of), I have rolled it out and made little leaf shapes to decorate the top of a pumpkin pie and it has turned out pretty well.
+3. Though this crust doesn't easily lend itself to making the top of a double crust pie, or a lattice-top (though you could try and it might work kind of), I've rolled it out and made little leaf shapes to decorate the top of a pumpkin pie and it has turned out pretty well.

 4. If filling the crust and baking further, brush the crust with a wash of egg yolk, or at least some milk or dairy-free alternative before baking.
 This prevents the crust from soaking up the filling and sticking to the bottom of the pie plate.
 I honestly don’t do this typically as I am too busy and I think just greasing the pie plate would take care of this issue.